Worldwide Guide to Women in Leadership

 17.03.1997-22.12.1997 Prime Minister Janet Jagan, Guyana

 As Premier Minister she also held the title of 1.
 Vice-President and she was Minister of Mines.
 Her political career started in 1950 and she held many positions.
 In 1997 her husband, Dr. Cheddi Bharat Jagan, died, and she was chosen to replace the Premier who succeeded Mr. Jagan as President.
 Janet was chosen as her party's candidate in the following Presidential elections, which she won.
 Afterwards she re-appointed the former President to the post of Prime Minister after being sworn in as President.
-She was born as Janet Rosenberg in Chicago and mother of two children. (b.
-1920-).
+She was born as Janet Rosenberg in Chicago, mother of two children and lived (1920-2009).

 Professor of Law and 1993-97 Pro-chancellor of University of Belfast, the first person from Northern Ireland to be elected President of Ireland.
 During the 1997-elections 5 candidates were female and there was only one token male candidates finishing a distant last.
 2004 she was returned unopposed for a second term. (b.
 1951-).